aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-tables/working-with-columns-and-rows/_index.md

 To check if a cell is part of a sequence of merged cells, we simply check the **CellFormat.horizontal_merge** and **CellFormat.vertical_merge** properties.
 Below example prints the horizontal and vertical merge type of a cell.
 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-Python-via-.NET/blob/master/Examples/Data/Table%20with%20merged%20cells.docx).

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_tables-CheckCellsMerged.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_tables-CheckCellsMerged.py" >}}

 ### Merging Cells in a Table

 The same technique is used to set the merge behavior on the cells in a table.
 When building a table with merged cells with **DocumentBuilder** you need to set the appropriate merge type for each cell.
 Also, you must remember to clear the merge setting or otherwise all cells in the table will become merged.
 This can be done by setting the value of the appropriate merge property to **CellMerge.NONE**.
 The code example given below demonstrates how to create a table with two rows with cells in the first row horizontally merged.

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_tables-HorizontalMerge.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_tables-HorizontalMerge.py" >}}

 The code example given below demonstrates how to create a table with two columns with cells merged vertically in the first column.

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_tables-VerticalMerge.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_tables-VerticalMerge.py" >}}

 In other situations where a builder is not used, such as in an existing table, merging cells in this way may not be as simple.
 Instead, we can wrap the base operations which are involved in apply merge properties to cells into a method which makes the task much easier.
 This method is similar to the automation Merge method which is called to merge a range of cells in a table.
 The code below will merge the range of cells in the table starting from the given cell, to the end cell.
 This range can span over many rows or columns.
 A method which merges all cells of a table in the specified range of cells.

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_tables-MergeCells.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_tables-MergeCells.py" >}}

 The code example given below demonstrates how to merge the range of cells between the two specified cells.
 You can download the template file of this example from [here](https://github.com/aspose-words/Aspose.Words-for-Python-via-.NET/blob/master/Examples/Data/Table%20with%20merged%20cells.docx).

-{{< gist "aspose-com-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_tables-MergeCellRange.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Tables-working_with_tables-MergeCellRange.py" >}}

 Depending on the version of the .NET Framework you are using, you may want to further build on this method by turning it into an extension method.
 In this case, you can then call this method directly on a cell to merge a range of cells e.g *cell1.merge(cell2)*.